brownag/sANDREWbox/PhotoGeotagExtractor/README.md

 Now using all _native *R* code_!

-Relies on my fork of [cmartin/EXIFr](https://github.com/cmartin/EXIFr), which adds parsing functionality for a much broader set of TIFF IFD tags than the original.
+Relies on my fork of [cmartin/EXIFr](https://github.com/cmartin/EXIFr), [brownag/EXIFr](https://github.com/brownag/EXIFr), which adds parsing functionality for a much broader set of TIFF IFD tags than the original -- including all GPS tags.

 Note that `EXIFr` is NOT the same package as `exifr`, which can be found on CRAN. `exifr` relies on either an external Perl library, or a compiled executable, neither of which are an option on USDA Common Computing Environment.